nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Statistics feature
+Allow the user to view summary statistics about the delivery jobs.
 #### Implementation

 Given below is an example usage scenario and how the statistics mechanism behaves at each step.